RMWinslow/slides/pui/2023sep22workshop.md

   - Your WBA is the amount you collect when totally unemployed.
   - As earnings increase, benefits decrease
   - Details vary by state.
-- During the pandemic, the Federal Pandemic Unemployment Compensation supplement (600 then later 300 USD) was paid out in full to anyone collecting even a single dollar of state UI.
+- During the pandemic, the Federal Pandemic Unemployment Compensation supplement was paid out in full to anyone collecting even a single dollar of state UI.
+  - 600 dollars per week April to July, 2020
+  - 300 dollars per week January to September, 2021

 ---